 Things to do in Divcibare

 Divcibare is very popular ski and hiking destination.
-It is located about 2 hours from Belgrade, well accessible to urban population who are eager to spend time in nature.
+It is located around 2 h from Belgrade, well accessible to an urban populations who are eager of spending time in nature.

 Hiking trails are well marked and you can easily reach all the peaks of the plateau.
 The highest peak of Maljen Mountain is King Sto 1103 m (King's Table).
 The legend says that it was named after the Serbian king Dusan the Great.

-Our recommendation for a circular hiking tour that lasts about 6 h with breaks, with the length of 15 km is a circular tour that connects Divcibare's peaks.
+Our recommendation for a circular hiking tour that lasts around 6 h with breaks, with a length of 15 km is a a circular tour that connects Divcibare's peaks.

 There is a possibility of choosing short or longer hiking trails.
 Longer hiking trails connect Divčibare with mountains Ravna Gora and Rajac.

 Mountain Maljen belongs to Valjevo mountains.
-It is ideal for off-road vehicles rides, quads ride and mountain biking.
+It is ideal for off-road vehicle rides, quads ride, and mountain biking.

 There are marked mountain biking routes.
 One of them connects Divcibare with towns Kosjeric and Uzice.
 The route provides an incredible view of the countryside.
-The length is 60 km with total altitude difference about 700 m.
+The length is 60 km with a total altitude difference of around 700 m.
 There are no technically demanding sections and the substrate is asphalt.

 ZLATIBOR (Golden Pine) is a mountain in Western Serbia, located 230 km from Belgrade.
 It has the appearance of a gunshot and a gently rolling plateau, with its highest peak Tornik (1496 m).
 It is built from serpentine, with many meadows, ponds and forests.
 The Zlatibor Plateau lies some 1,000 m above sea level, and it is known by its golden pines, from which the mountain derives its name.

-The mountain is one of the most important mountain resorts in Serbia.
-Palisad is the main tourist destination of the mountain with the lake.
+The mountain is one of the most important mountain tourist resorts in Serbia.
+Palisad is the main tourist place of the mountain with the lake.

 In this area, the continental air currents meet the Mediterranean, creating a special, beneficent mixture of clean and dry air, with low atmospheric pressure and numerous sunny days.
 The area invigorates the healthy and alleviates upper respiratory, lung, cardiovascular and thyroid gland problems.

-The tradition of tourism at Zlatibor began in the 19th centuryth century when Prince Miloš Obrenović spent his summers on the mountain.
-King Alexander Obrenovic built a fountain in 1893.
-The spot came to be called King's Waters.
-After WWII, the name changed to Partisan's Water to reflect the new Yugoslav political direction.
+The tradition of tourism at Zlatibor began in the 19th centuryth century when Prince Miloš Obrenović had been spending his summers on the mountain.
+King Aleksandar Obrenović built there a fountain 1893.
+The spot came to be called Kraljeve Vode (King’s Waters).
+After WWII the name changed to Partizanske Voda (Partisan’s Water) to reflect the Yugoslavian new political direction.

 Things to do in Zlatibor